simgesengun/FoodApp/README.md

 - Night Mode
 - Cart with Firebase Realtime Database
-- Food data from Retrofit
+- Food data retrieved from web server with Retrofit
+- Used MVVM architecture
+- Picasso has been used for the pictures

 ## Screenshots